artificialsoph/artificialsoph.github.io/_posts/2018-08-13-bootcamp-guide.md

 *note 8/15: this is still a work in progress so check back as I fill it in*

 I've been a bootcamp instructor at [Metis](https://www.thisismetis.com/) for about a year now.
 It's been an incredible, rewarding experience and I plan to stick around for a while.

-I get asked a lot about bootcamps.
+In that time, I've been asked a lot about bootcamps.
 People want to know how bootcamps work, if bootcamps are right for them, holy cow are they really $15,000?
 I'm putting this guide together to answer those questions.

 This guide is for anyone interested in moving to a technical career, like coding, data science, or similar and are able to participate in an immersive (roughly 3 months of full time work) bootcamp.
 I especially intend this for people who aren't already familiar with tech/coding world and who can't affford to drop ~$15,000 on a bootcamp.